Powell Flutes: Powell Flutes Company

 In 1961, Powell sold his company to four employees.
 He retired in early 1962, at age 82.
 The group of four ran the company until 1984 when two employees, Jim Phelan and Rob Viola, became the owners.
-In 1986, Steven Wasser bought the shares belonging to Mr. Viola and gained controlling ownership.
-Jim Phelan left the company in 1989 to pursue other interests and Mr. Wasser became the full owner.
+In 1986, Steven Wasser bought the shares belonging to Viola and gained controlling ownership.
+Phelan left the company in 1989 to pursue other interests, and Wasser became the full owner.

 The company moved from Boston to Arlington in 1970, to Waltham in 1989, and then Maynard in 1999.
-On March 31, 2016, Steven Wasser sold Verne Q. Powell Flutes, Inc. to Buffet Crampon, and Francois Kloc became the new president of the company.
-The company shop is located in Maynard, Massachusetts, where it employs approximately 50 staff.
+On March 31, 2016, Steven Wasser sold Powell Flutes to Buffet Crampon, a French manufacturer of wind instruments.
+The company shop is located in a historic mill building complex in Maynard, Massachusetts, where it employs approximately 50 staff.